LisaMichael/groceryPortal/README.md

 1. All Inventory should call from all of the items in the SQL database

 ### Who maintains and contributes to the project
 This project was made for a coding boot camp course.
 This was a collaborative project required of the coding boot camp course.
-This is maintained by @kayhern (the owner of this GitHub repo), @LisaMichael, @Mario-cyber.
+This is maintained by @LisaMichael (the owner of this GitHub repo), @KayHern, @Mario-cyber.

 ### Video of Functionality
 Link: https://drive.google.com/file/d/1lkHOQXNTZSjoSjP9kEWBZ7mnVDnhTlO2/view